 Z-Files, Art and the City

 The CBK Rotterdam programs BKOR en Sculpture International Rotterdam collaborate intensively to strengthen and renew the Rotterdam public space.
 They organize regularly Z-Files about art and the city in which art, public space and the city are addressed through lectures, presentations and excursions.
-Goal of Z-Files (where the Z refers to The destroyed city from Ossip Zadkine and the controversy surrounding the possible relocation of this work in 2014) is to bring attention to the special collection of artworks in the public space of Rotterdam and to highlight current developments in the city.
+Goal of Z-Files (where the Z refers to The destroyed city from Ossip Zadkine and the controversy surrounding the possible relocation of this work in 2014) is to bring the special collection of works of art in the public space of Rotterdam to the attention and to highlight current developments in the city.

 Cape Color is a BKOR project (responsible for art in the public areas of the neighborhoods at CBK Rotterdam).
 The restorations were carried out by Reclame Atelier Leo Mineur.
 The peripheral programming of Kaapse Kleur has been developed in collaboration with Verhalenhuis Belvédère.

 Cape Color came about with support from Woonstad Rotterdam, crowdfunding and recruitment by residents, Opzoomer Mee, Verhalenhuis Belvédère, Job Dura Fund, Foundation for the Promotion of Popular Power, Elise Mathilde Fund, Erasmus Foundation, Van Wijngaarden-Boot Collection and Deltaport Donation Fund.